sietsevdschoot/ConvertFrom-StringTable/README.md

 This project inspired several testcases and challenges on how to parse tables in rendered with different layouts.

-The source for the testcases for these renderers, and examples used in this documentation can be found in the [documentation](https://github.com/RobThree/TextTableBuilder?ab=readme-ov-file#examples) of `TextTableBuilder`.
+The source for the testcases for these renderers, and examples used in this documentation can be found in the [documentation](https://github.com/RobThree/TextTableBuilder?ab=readme-ov-file#examples) of TextTableBuilder.

 ## Contributing